How to become a dual hackney carriage (taxi) and/or private hire driver

 We will verify your application and supporting documents.
 It is your responsibility to ensure you have met all of the conditions set out above.
 If you have any questions or concerns about meeting the conditions, you should discuss this with us prior to booking an appointment by emailing firstname.lastname@example.org.

 You must declare any convictions during the application process.
-A licensing officer will assess whether a licence can be issued or if it needs to be referred to the Licensing Sub-Committee for a decision.
+We will assess whether a licence can be issued or if it needs to be referred to the Licensing Sub-Committee for a decision.

-If an application is referred to committee, all documents will need to be verified prior to councillors making a decision.
-You will need to wait for Licensing Sub-Committee approval before returning to collect your licence and badge.
-If your licence application is refused, you will receive a refund of the licence fee.
+If an application is referred to the Licensing Sub-Committee, all documents will need to be verified prior to a decision.
+You will need to wait for Licensing Sub-Committee approval before returning to collect your paper licence and driver badges.
+If your licence application is refused, you will receive a refund of the application fee.

 Is there anything wrong with this page?